- US Online Poker

 California has a mixture of tribal casinos and “card rooms,” which aren’t technically casinos but serve the same purpose.
 All but one tribal casino is open.
 The lone exception is Redwood Hotel Casino in Klamath, which closed in March and never reopened.

 Card rooms are a different story.
-As of November 16, 41 counties are in the “purple” tier, which means nonessential indoor businesses are closed, including card rooms.
-However, many card rooms have prepared for this by setting up outdoor operations.
+Most of the state is in the “purple” tier, which means nonessential indoor businesses are closed, including card rooms.
+Many card rooms have prepared for this by setting up outdoor operations.

 Colorado’s commercial casinos are concentrated in three small towns designated for that purpose.
 All are open, for now.